primer/react/contributor-docs/adrs/adr-XXX-development-warnings.md

 ```

 This helper allows you to provide a `condition`.
 When the condition is false-y
 it will emit the message provided.
+This helper is automatically wrapped in a
+`__DEV__` block and will be removed from production builds.

 For more complex conditions, a contributor may combine `console.warn()` with
 `__DEV__` when `warning()` does not suffice.